missing-semester-cn/missing-semester-cn.github.io/_2020/potpourri.md

    "standard output", depending on the argument.
  - Possibly destructive tools are generally not recursive by default, but support a "recursive" flag (often `-r`) to make them recurse.
- - If you want to run one program "through" another, like `ssh machine foo`, it can sometimes be awkward to pass arguments to the "inner" program (`foo`), as they will be interpreted as arguments to the "outer" program (`ssh`).
-The argument `--` makes a program _stop_ processing flags and options (things starting with `-`) in what
-   follows: `ssh machine --for-ssh -- foo --for-foo`.
+ - Sometimes, you want to pass something that _looks_ like a flag as a normal argument.
+For example, imagine you wanted to remove a file called `-r`.
+Or you want to run one program "through" another, like `ssh machine foo`, and you want to pass a flag to the "inner" program (`foo`).
+The special argument `--` makes a program _stop_ processing flags and options (things starting with `-`) in what follows, letting you pass things that look like flags without them being interpreted as such: `rm -- -r` or `ssh machine --for-ssh -- foo --for-foo`.

 ## Window managers